Go Back (album): Release and impact

 In order to promote the album to the press, a special book with pictures and interviews done by then president of WEA, André Midani, was prepared.
 The cover and back cover of the album feature pictures of the eight members as children.
-On the front cover, starting left and going clockwise, Reis, keyboardist and vocalist Sérgio Britto, then vocalist and saxophonist Paulo Miklos and Bellotto can be seen.
+On the front cover, starting on the top left and going clockwise, Reis, keyboardist and vocalist Sérgio Britto, then vocalist and saxophonist Paulo Miklos and Bellotto can be seen.
 On the back cover, following the same directions, guitarist Marcelo Fromer, vocalists Branco Mello and Arnaldo Antunes and drummer Charles Gavin can be seen.
-The booklet has then recent pictures of the members touringaround Europe.
+The booklet has then recent pictures of the members touring around Europe.

 Despite the album having come out after the promulgation of the current Constitution of Brazil, which abolished censorship, copies were still pressed with a sticker warning against radio airplay of "Bichos Escrotos".

 Between October and November 1988, they did a promotional tour and planned to go to Los Angeles to record their then next album.
-According to the Dicionário Cravo Albin da Música Popular Brasileira, the album has sold 320,000 copies.
+According to the Dicionário Cravo Albin da Música Popular Brasileira, the album has sold 320,000 copies; journalist Ricardo Alexandre speaks of 350,000.

 Critical reception

 Writing on allmusic, Eduardo Rivadavia called their performance "triumphant" but said the album, although sampling "the band's many talents" was "still something of a grab bag that is bound to omit certain personal favorites for every fan".

 Arthur Dapieve, from Jornal do Brasil, congratulated the "courage" of the band to face an unknown audience and the new arrangements.
-He concluded his review by saying, in allusion to the lyrics of "Não Vou Me Adaptar", that "Titãs have always spoken what no one's said; they have always listened to what no one's heard; and will never adapt themselves — to the mediocrity of the cowards".
+He concluded his review by saying, in allusion to the lyrics of "Não Vou Me Adaptar", that "Titãs have always spoken what no one's said; they have always listened to what no one's heard; and will never adapt — to the mediocrity of the cowards".